programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 ```
 {% include figure.html caption="Correspondence analysis of Parliamentary Committees for 1st Session of Justin Trudeau Government" filename="figure3.png" %}

 Oh dear.
 Our data labels are not very readable right now.
 Even with the switch to abbreviations, the labels are overlapping.
-The [factoextra](https://cran.r-project.org/web/packages/factoextra/index.html) library has a special tool that lets us make labels repel each other to show things more clearly.
+The [factoextra](https://cran.r-project.org/web/packages/factoextra/index.html) library has a repel feature that helps show things more clearly.

 ```
 fviz_ca_biplot(CA_harper, repel = TRUE)